+4492 Portfolio Preparation (capstone)

+1 credit

-4492 Portfolio Preparation 1 credit Preparation of a portfolio under the supervision of appropriate faculty.
-2265; 2266; 3365; 3366; 4465; 4466 Special Topics in Studio Art 4 credits The study of a selected topic in the discipline.
+Preparation of a portfolio under the supervision of appropriate faculty.

+2265; 2266; 3365; 3366; 4465; 4466 Special Topics in Studio Art

+4 credits

+The study of a selected topic in the discipline.
 Different topics are chosen for each offering, based on students' interests and needs.

+2295; 2296; 3395; 3396; 4495; 4496 Internship in Studio Art

+0-4 credits

-2295; 2296; 3395; 3396; 4495; 4496 Internship in Studio Art 0 - 4 credits Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.
-2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in Studio Art 0 - 4 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
+Supervised field experiences in appropriate settings, usually off-campus, designed to assist students in acquiring and using skills and knowledge of the discipline unique to the selected topic.

+2298; 2299; 3398; 3399; 4498; 4499 Independent Studies in Studio Art

+0-4 credits

+Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors.
 Qualified students who are not candidates for such honors but who desire to do independent studies are also admitted with permission of the Department.

+Art History

-Art History All art history courses consist of a survey of one or more stylistic periods.
+All art history courses consist of a survey of one or more stylistic periods.
 Students also engage in research and creative analysis of specific works and relate their studies where possible to other disciplines.
 Instruction includes field trips to museums each semester.

+1113 History of Western Art I

+4 credits

-1113 History of Western Art I 4 credits A survey of painting, sculpture, and architecture from 15,000 B.C. to 1400 A.D.
+A survey of painting, sculpture, and architecture from 15,000 B.C. to 1400 A.D.
 Included are Near Eastern, Egyptian, Greek, Roman, and Medieval Art.
 Heritage Sequence, Humanities.

+1114 History of Western Art II

+4 credits

-1114 History of Western Art II 4 credits Continuation of the survey of History of Western Art 1, 1400 to present.
+Continuation of the survey of History of Western Art I, 1400 to present.
 Emphasis is placed on the Renaissance, Baroque, Romantic, and Modern periods.
 Heritage Sequence, Humanities.

+1151 (FR) The Arts as a Quest for Expression

+4 credits

-1151 (FR) The Arts as a Quest for Expression 4 credits This course explores the meanings of five major works of art chosen from drama, literature, painting, and architecture. this course emphasizes analysis and appreciation to allow students to understand each of these great works as reflecting the worldview of its time and also to appreciate it as a universal expression of humanity's search for meaning.
-Humanities.
-1194 Greece and Turkey Through the Lens 2 credits Encompasses a trip to the greatest sites of the Eastern Mediterranean region.
-Participants will receive hands-on knowledge about fine photography and how to get the best images of these becutful and fascinating countries.
-Participants also gain in-depth knowledge of the great monuments and sites and the history associated with them.
-Conselisted with Art 1194, 2207 Archaeology of Greece 4 credits Introduction to the history of classical archaeology and to the current theories and methods of the discipline through study of archaeological sites and material remains from the Bronze Age to the fourth century B.C.E.
+This course explores the meanings of five major works of art chosen from drama, literature, painting, and architecture. this course emphasizes analysis and appreciation to allow students to understand each of these great works as reflecting the worldview of its time and also to appreciate it as a universal expression of humanity's search for meaning.

+2207 Archaeology of Greece

+4 credits

+Introduction to the history of classical archaeology and to the current theories and methods of the discipline through study of archaeological sites and material remains from the Bronze Age to the fourth century B.C.E.
 The course also includes examination of architecture, painting and sculpture in their original private, civic, and religious context.
 Humanities.

 Cross-listed with History 2207.